nquinn721/mobx-store-model-workspace/packages/storemodelmobx/README.md

 constructGetParams(obj: any): string;

-### if you have any other stores you want data from use this method, it should be ran after all stores are ready
+### if you have any other stores you want data from use this method, it should be ran after all stores are ready @override

 getDataFromStores(): void;